 - Get out!
 Make getting out part of your routine.
 Take a class, go to the park, make play dates or find a playgroup, go to the library/zoo/museum.
 Maybe Tuesday is library day followed by lunch in the park!
 Grab some Busy Mom Trail Mix and go for a walk.
 Staying in the house all day every day is a surefire way to get SAHM burnout!

 - Get away!
 From your kids that is.
 It is important to get out and have some time to yourself.
 You need to be able to breath and not worry about addressing someone’s needs for an hour or two (or three…).
 It is good for your children to be able to function without you.
 I am admittedly being a hypocrite here because this is the hardest step for me.
 I am working on it because I know that my kids need me to be away from them so they are not overly dependent on my presence.
 If you don’t have family that can help with childcare, maybe some friends you made through your Mom groups can help.
 If they are old enough, you might enroll your kids in a class or team that would allow you even a short time to read, check your email, or nap while they are in class/practice.

 We started with taking care of yourself and that is a good place to come full circle.
 The motto here is Happy Moms, Happy Kids.
 Having happy kids truly starts with a happy mom!
 Make the most of your time being at home with your kids.
 And don’t forget to take care of yourself!!!!

-Read more- What I miss out on as a SAHM
+There is one thing I miss though… you can read about it here: What I miss out on as a SAHM